HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Today, famous barbecue joints like Arthur Bryant's in Kansas City can't meet the demand for burnt ends using leftover bits, so they make a facsimile by cubing fully cooked brisket flats, placing the cubes in a pan and smoking them for a couple of hours, then adding sauce and smoking for a couple more hours.

-Another approach for making burnt ends is to separate the point section from the flat section after the flat is done, then return the point to the cooker for smoke for an additional 4-6 hours.
-Chop the point, mix with barbecue sauce, and enjoy!
+Another approach for making burnt ends is to separate the point section from the flat section after the flat is done, then return the point to the cooker for an additional 4 hours.
+Cut the point into cubes, mix with just a little barbecue sauce, and enjoy!

 Brisket Yield